+Plants put the “garden” in your water garden and are a great way to add color and soften the rocky edges of your pond.
 Everyone has their favorite collection of pond plants, but there might be some varieties that you haven’t yet added to your water garden.
 We invite you to consider the following list of popular aquatic pond plants that make a welcome addition to any pond!

 1. Creeping Jenny Pond Plants

 Often used as a ground cover in terrestrial gardens, Creeping Jenny fares excellently when used in water gardening applications.
-Growing approximately 2 inches in height, it’s a great filler to soften edges of rocks with its bright leaves creating a vivid contrast against the cool gray of wet stone.
+Growing approximately two inches in height, it’s a great filler to soften edges of rocks with its bright leaves creating a vivid contrast against the cool gray of wet stone.
 Tiny yellow flowers appear on the plant throughout summer, giving it added appeal.
 Creeping Jenny is a perennial and best used in Zones 3-10.

-2. Pickerel Pond Plants
+2. Pickerel Plant

-Available in blue, white, and pink lavender spiked flowers, Pickerel is a great choice for ponds with its shiny, green heart-shaped foliage.
+Available in blue, white, and pink lavender spiked flowers, pickerel is a great choice for ponds with its shiny, green heart-shaped foliage.
 The blooms are long lasting and create a beautiful display when planted in masses.
 It grows about 24-30″ in height and performs well in Zones 4-10.

-3. Horsetail Pond Plants
+3. Horsetail Reed

 4. Taro Pond Plants